-Developing the Community Involvement and Cohesion Strategy has been a significant moment for the organisation; our staff, partners, customers, tenants, residents and leaseholders across our communities.
+Developing the Community Involvement and Cohesion Strategy has been a significant moment for the organisation; our staff, partners, customers, tenants, residents and leaseholders.

-It has been carefully produced, through a genuine co-design partnership with community representatives from across the Housing Community Network (HCN).
-We have undertaken an inclusive consultation process, and we have based our conclusions and recommendations for the future from this feedback which includes our vision:
+It has been carefully co-produced, through a genuine co-design partnership with community representatives from across the Housing Community Network.
+We have undertaken an inclusive pre-consultation process, and we have based our conclusions and recommendations for the future from this feedback which includes our vision: